How To Paint Metal

 It is sometimes advisable to use metal spray paints as a good finish is easier to acquire than with a brush.It is also advisable to practice your spraying on another surface first just to get the hang of spraying paint.
 Spray paints come in varying finishes including glossy, flat or textured.
 It's always good practice to work with spray paints in a well ventilated work area.

-For larger areas of work i.e. sheet metal walls, garage doors, large storage containers etc, it is probably better to use brushes or even rollers to cover the area.
+For larger areas i.e. painting sheet metal walls, painting large metal garage doors, large storage containers etc, it is probably better to use brushes or even rollers to cover the area.

 As always at DIY Doctor with the use of any chemicals that could have a negative reaction with the contact of skin or eyes we always recommend the use of the appropriate safety equipment: eye protection, masks, gloves and overalls.